Kumu Hina: Reception and release

 Kumu Hina won the Documentary Jury award at the Frameline Film Festival and the Audience Award as the most popular documentary among voting viewers for the 2014–2015 season of Independent Lens.
 In 2016, the film won Outstanding Documentary from the GLAAD Media Awards.

 Filmmaker magazine called the film "a stunning eye-opener", while Indiewire considered it "incredibly poignant and moving", and YES! magazine commended the film for "lifting the veil on the misunderstood and marginalized experience of 'other' gendered individuals whose identity cannot be defined by the broad strokes of contemporary Western categorization".

 Release

-The film premiered at the Hawaii International Film Festival on April 10, 2014, and had its television debut on Independent Lens in May 2015.
+The film premiered as the closing night film the Hawaii International Film Festival on April 10, 2014, and had its television debut on Independent Lens in May 2015.

 Education campaign

 The filmmakers initiated an education campaign to bring Kumu Hina's message to diverse audiences.
 The campaign, launched at an event at the Ford Foundation, includes a short children's version of the film, A Place in the Middle, and teaching and classroom discussion guides.